Expressive Writing

 • Fiction can help identify the through-lines of the stories we tell ourselves and how they influence our lives.

 The benefits are immediately obvious.
 Whatever helps us as individuals radiates outward into our culture and the wider community.
 When employees are fully engaged within a workplace culture that nurtures their wellbeing, turnover decreases, institutional knowledge is preserved, and employee ownership grows, enhancing productivity and creating a positive feedback loop.
-An inclusive, diverse and positive culture foster environments where we feel engaged and motivated in terms of what we can bring to the table.
-Staff engagement in a creative writing practice can implicitly support this kind of environment.

 The workshops that I offer can play an integral part in that leverage.
 We know the term hygiene as applied to the body, and are beginning to see it linked to sleep (as in, “learn to practice sleep hygiene to establish quality rest”), but at a basic level, establishing a regular writing practice forms part of a psychological hygiene, and can be an essential self-care tool.
 Writing reaches inwards and outwards – in terms of paying attention to life around us and to the life within us.
 Writing knits these together, and this connection brings us alive, revitalising us inwardly, helping us to show up and contribute, and grow in courage, vulnerability, leadership and trust.

-(*) See “Expressive Writing in Psychological Science” by James W. Pennebaker
+* See “Expressive Writing in Psychological Science” by James W. Pennebaker

 Testimonials